 - i.
-Actually incurred during the effective term of the grant or contract (or is allowed by this sub-section) and the Recipient was liable for payment; - Reasonable and necessary for the provision of legal services for clients or for the accomplishment of another function specified in the grant or contract agreement as approved by the Grantor; - iii.
-Allocable to such function(s); - iv In compliance with the grant provisions of the Board, and the terms and conditions of the grant or contract; - v.
-Consistent with policies and procedures that apply uniformly to both grant financed and other activities of the Recipient; - vi.
-Accorded consistent treatment;
+Actually incurred during the effective term of the grant or contract (or is allowed by this sub-section) and the Recipient was liable for payment; - ii.
+Reasonable and necessary for the provision of civil legal services for clients or the performance of another objective in the grant service plan as approved by the Grantor; - iii.
+Allocable to the grant; - iv In compliance with the terms and conditions of the grant; - v.
+Consistent with accounting policies and procedures that apply uniformly to both IOLTA-funded and non-IOLTA-funded activities;